 - More than 4x the average profit and more than 2x the average revenue.

 Typically we haven’t been doing a great job of creating great experiences for employees.
 We’re doing the same things we’ve been doing for decades, whereas a lot of evolution is happening in talent acquisition.

 A history of Same-Ness

-There’s service awards.
+There are service awards.
 25 years of service award, which started in 1907 because Henry Ford didn’t want people to leave.
 So he offered them a reward after a number of years to make sure they stayed.
 Companies still do this today, the annual 5 years of service, basically for breathing, no rewarding any great performance, etc. We just continue to do things just because it’s the way we’ve done it.

 No one likes annual surveys.
 90 questions, the poor experience, dating back to 1920 when the US government used it to get information from soldiers about their experiences.
 We need to adjust our approach if we want to build a better experience for our employees.
 Surveys are a nightmare.
 So how do we fix the problem and modernize our approaches?

-Use Consumer Principles
+Use of Consumer Principles

 - We need to start utilizing consumer principles for our employees.